 Like many business owners or managers, Morse keeps busy with her shop in the winter hiring staff and ordering items for the following season.
-Many other Mackinac Island residents who work in the tourism industry do offseason work in construction or painting to prepare everything for the next year.
+Many other residents who work in the tourism industry do offseason work in construction or painting to prepare Mackinac Island for the next year.
 Some year-round residents also supplement their seasonal income with unemployment compensation at times through the winter.

 “We work six months really hard and then we work six months to have our money last,” Morse said.

 Mackinac Island also has a school, bank, medical center, post office and city government that employ people all year.